 - Many chemicals used in both maintenance and experimental work represent a significant hazard and steps to manage this must be addressed in the risk assessment.
 Anyone working with chemicals must ensure, before any work commences, that they: - understand the hazards associated with the chemicals - know what precautions should be taken - know the proper procedure for disposal of the chemicals. - know what they need to do if there is a spillage or uncontrolled release of a chemical.
-(Spill procedures should be outlined in the COSHH form.) - The main hazards of chemicals are: - the toxic effects of chemicals if they enter the body - the corrosive effects of some chemicals if they come into contact with human tissue
+(Spill procedures should be outlined in the COSHH form.) - The main hazards of chemicals are: - the toxic effects of chemicals if they enter the body - the corrosive effects of some chemicals if they come into contact with human tissue - the flammable nature of some chemicals

-- the flammable nature of some chemicals - the reactive nature of some chemicals often when incompatible chemicals come together - Solvents, acids, and poisons are stored separately.
-A list of some of the more widely-used incompatible chemicals is kept in the SAFETY FOLDER in the Lab.
+- the reactive nature of some chemicals often when incompatible chemicals come together - Solvents, acids, and poisons are stored separately.
+A list of some of the more widely used incompatible chemicals is kept in the SAFETY FOLDER in the Lab.
 (This list is not all inclusive.
-The absence of a chemical from this list should not be taken to indicate that it is safe to mix it with any other chemical.) - Organic solvents and oils must NOT be disposed of down the drains. - You must have read and understood the SDS of every chemical that is stored or used in the lab before you commence work.
+The absence of a chemical from this list should not be taken to indicate that it is safe to mix it with any other chemical.) - Organic solvents and oils must NOT be disposed of down the drains.
+Make use of waste bottles/containers provided for this.
+Such bottles/containers must be labelled with its contents, date that the bottle begins to be filled, and initials of users. - You must have read and understood the SDS of every chemical that is stored or used in the lab before you commence work.
 SDS of chemicals in the laboratory are available in the folder contained within the laboratory.